ryanbickert/king-cron-spa/README.md

 - react-unity-webgl - Jeffrey Lanters (Apache 2.0)
 - react-pageflip - Nodlik

-### See Code References & Linked Assets in the attached doc.
+### See Code References & Linked Assets in the attached pdf.